 2025 Green Brewery & Distillery Forum

-The Hawai’i Green Business Program invites you to the 2025 Green Brewery & Distillery Forum on October 23 from 2:00 – 4:00 pm in Honolulu.
-The forum will feature presentations from Green Breweries (Kona, Lanikai, and Maui) and Distilleries (Kō Hana Rum), along with an overview of the U.S. Department of Energy’s no-cost energy technical assistance programs and projects, and Hawai‘i Energy rebates and incentives.
+The Hawai’i Green Business Program held the 2025 Green Brewery & Distillery Forum on October 23 from 2:00 – 4:00 pm in Honolulu.
+It featured presentations from Green Breweries (Kona, Lanikai, and Maui) and Distilleries (Kō Hana Rum), along with an overview of the U.S. Department of Energy’s no-cost energy technical assistance programs and projects, and Hawai‘i Energy rebates and incentives.

 Agenda